guebin/guebin/README.md

 ---

-### Research (selected)
+### Selected Research

-*This section lists research achievements such as peer-reviewed journal publications and conference presentations.*
+*This section enumerates research accomplishments, including publications in peer-reviewed journals and presentations at conferences.*

 #### 2023